strangerstudios/pmpro-network/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .5.1 =
+* ENHANCEMENT: Improved fields display on membership checkout page to use no tables

 = .5 =
 * BUG FIX: Fixed issue with levels set with 0 site credits.
 * ENHANCEMENT: You can now set the number of site credits for a level by editing that level on the main site.
 These values will default to the value set via the pmpron_site_credits filter.
 You can remove your custom pmpron_site_credits filter code or continue to use the filter which will override the value set for the level.